How To Relieve Hay Fever Symptoms

 So what is hay fever?

 The allergic reaction we know as hay fever is also called, allergic rhinitis, this causes cold-like signs and symptoms, such as a runny nose, itchy eyes, congestion, sneezing and sinus pressure.
 But unlike a cold, hay fever isn't caused by a virus.
-Hay fever, which although is a virus cannot be transmitted.

 Hay fever is normally at its worst between late March and September, so basically, the time of the year when it's finally nice to go out and make the most of the sunshine.
 It's especially bad when it's warm, humid and windy.